rushi231/E-Commerce-Product-Page/ecommerce-product-page-main/ecommerce-product-page-main/README.md

 ## Continued Development
  - In the project I have to make the main page responsive which I will do in the future.
 I did make the other pages responsive just to ensure I do know how to make something responsive.
+Moreso I will implemnt a mobile version of the design also.